TracesOfNuts/VULNCON_CTF_2020/Misc/All I know was zip/README.md

-2. We can convert the hex dump to a binary file using `xxd`
+2. We can convert the hex dump to a binary file using `xxd`:

    ```bash
 xxd -r -p file.txt file.zip
    ```

    Output:

    ![zip](./img/zip.PNG)

    Opening the file reveals a PDF file:

    ![pdf](./img/encrption.PNG)

    Opening the `encrption.pdf` shows that the file is password protected:

    ![password](./img/password.PNG)

    Now, we have to figure out the password.

 3. We can use an online PDF password cracker (https://www.ilovepdf.com/unlock_pdf) which will give an unlocked copy of the pdf.